-- 2.1 At St Mary's the definition of Relationship and Sex Education (RSE) is providing children with the 'fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults.'
+2.1 At The Tweed Learning Federation the definition of Relationship and Sex Education (RSE) is providing children with the 'fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults.'
 (DFE, 2019).
-The Governors seek to provide a well-balanced programme of RSE education that reflects the age and maturity of both girls and boys and so have decided not to include Sex Education except for Growing and Changing (in Y4) beyond the Science National Curriculum requirements. - 2.2 There is no right to withdraw from Relationships or Health Education which includes teaching about: families and people who care for us; caring friendships; respectful relationships; online relationships and being safe (and the changing adolescent body).
+The Governors seek to provide a well-balanced programme of RSE education that reflects the age and maturity of both girls and boys and so have decided not to include Sex Education except for Growing and Changing (in Y4) beyond the Science National Curriculum requirements.